-The Model 780-03 incorporates flexible and sonically excellent bass management capabilities which can impact both the post-fader digital and analog monitor outputs.
+The Model 780-01 incorporates flexible and sonically excellent bass management capabilities.
 One configuration parameter is used to enable or disable bass management while three others are used to select the characteristics of the associated audio filters.
 While the settings are simple to make, great care must be taken to first review the entire monitor system.
 Only after obtaining a full understanding of the performance of the associated loudspeaker system can a plan for the bass management functions be selected.

-The bass management function impacts only the post-fader digital and analog monitor outputs and by default is disabled.
+The bass management function impacts only the post-fader monitor output and by default is disabled.
 The crossover point of the seven main channels' bass management filters can be selected from among four choices: 40, 50, 60, or 80 Hz.
 The default value is 80 Hz.
-The slope of the low-pass and highpass filters associated with the seven main channels' bass management filters can be, as a group, selected.
+The slope of the low-pass and high-pass filters associated with the seven main channels' bass management filters can be, as a group, selected.
 The choices are 12 dB-per-octave or 24 dB-per-octave with the latter being the default value.
 Setting the slopes to different values (asymmetrical filtering on the seven main channels) can be appropriate for some loudspeaker systems.